noahgibbs/rails_ruby_bench/README.md

-This is an initial attempt at a Rails benchmark for Ruby.
-The intent is that it will be reviewed by members of the Ruby core team and others and eventually be the basis for an optcarrot-style Ruby benchmark for Rails applications.
+# Rails Ruby Bench

+Rails Ruby Bench (aka RRB) is a Discourse-based benchmark to measure the speed of the Ruby language.
+It can incidentally be used to measure the speed of a number of other things.

+RRB is a "Real World" benchmark, in the sense of running a large Rails app in a concurrent configuration with a lot of complexity and variation in what it does.
+That makes it wonderful for measuring end-to-end effects of significant changes, and terrible for optimizing operations that don't take a lot of runtime.

-This benchmark steals some code from Discourse
-(e.g. user\_simulator.rb, seed\_db\_data.rb), so it's licensed GPLv2.
+This Discourse-based benchmark steals some code from Discourse (e.g. user\_simulator.rb, seed\_db\_data.rb), so it's licensed GPLv2.

+I normally run this benchmark by building an AWS image using Packer and running it on a dedicated EC2 instance.
+For a variety of reasons, that gives very consistent benchmark results.
+It's also annoying for some use cases.
+If you can easily use AWS, I recommend it.
+For local configuration, keep reading.

-## Running the Benchmark Locally (Easy Version)
+## Running the Benchmark Locally (Incomplete Version)

+If you think your computer is basically set up for Discourse already, here's the short version of the configuration.
+Are you worried that you may need more software?
+Scroll down to the complete version of the setup below.

 Make sure to install the gems: